Romchik38/js-components/README.md

 #### 1. Create urbuilder instance

 First.
 The `urbuilder` need a `target` to form the path.
-You can choose from 2 variants:
+You can choose from 2 constiants:

 - `target` - build a standart path.
 - `dynamicTarget(dynamicRoot)` - used to swap a special root segment.
 Based on `target`.